Relief for Gastrointestinal & Infection Pain in Dogs

 1. Maropitant (Cerenia)

-• Dosage: 1 mg per pound (2 mg/kg) of body weight, typically once a day.
+• Dosage: 1 mg per pound (2 mg/kg) once daily.

-• Side Effects: Lethargy, diarrhea, or decreased appetite.
+• Side Effects: Lethargy, diarrhea, decreased appetite.

 2. Ondansetron